nixworks/public/news/2007/03/11/README.md

 ##### Zimbabwe
 ### [ Leading opponents of Zimbabwe's President Robert Mugabe, including Morgan Tsvangirai, leader of the Movement for Democratic Change, and four other members of parliament and party activists, are arrested for defying a ban on protest rallies in Harare.
 Riot police shoot one activist dead. ](/news/2007/03/11/leading-opponents-of-zimbabwe-s-president-robert-mugabe-including-morgan-tsvangirai-leader-of-the-movement-for-democratic-change-and-fou.md)
-_Context: Robert Mugabe, Movement for Democratic Change, Harare, Morgan Tsvangirai, Zimbabwe_
+_Context: Harare, Robert Mugabe, Movement for Democratic Change, Zimbabwe, Morgan Tsvangirai_

 ##### French President
 ### [ The President of France Jacques Chirac announces that he will not be seeking a third term. ](/news/2007/03/11/the-president-of-france-jacques-chirac-announces-that-he-will-not-be-seeking-a-third-term.md)